 Mental health issues at the centre of suicide cases are the subject of a worrying trend in recent years and part of a wider problem on the rock.
 Self-harm amongst young people is an issue causing serious concern, and for all it helps to be able to discuss these matters with family and friends, professional help and intervention is every bit as important as it is in the case of physical injury or ailments.

-To once again draw a parallel which must continue to be emphasised, we shouldn’t ignore psychological issues any more than we should ignore a broken bone, and by the same measure, most of us are not any more equipped to deal with serious issues of mental health than we are to deal with serious issues of physical health.
+To once again draw a parallel which must continue to be emphasised, we shouldn’t ignore psychological issues any more than we should ignore broken bones in the human body, and by the same measure, most of us are not any more equipped to deal with serious issues of mental health than we are to deal with serious issues of physical health.

 To mark this year’s Mental Health Day (October 10th), a silent walk was arranged in order to highlight the shortcomings of the current system.
 Keen to impress that this was a social, not political issue, and the collective responsibility of all administrations to date, the Gibraltar Mental Welfare Society used this day to make the statement that mental health urgently requires significant investment.